PacktPublishing/The-Machine-Learning-Solutions-Architect-Handbook/README.md

 He currently leads an AI/ML solutions architecture team at AWS, where he helps global companies design and build AI/ML solutions in the AWS cloud.
 Before joining AWS, David held various senior technology leadership roles at Credit Suisse and JPMorgan.
 He started his career as a software engineer at Intel.
 David has an engineering degree from Cornell University.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781801072168">https://packt.link/free-ebook/9781801072168 </a> </p>